getodk/central-backend/docs/api.md

 Currently, there are no paging or filtering options, so listing `App User`s will get you every App User in the system, every time.

-This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `lastUsed` timestamp of each App User, as well as to inflate the `createdBy` from an `Actor` ID reference to an actual Actor metadata object.
+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `lastUsed` timestamp of each App User, as well as to retrieve the details of the `Actor` the App User was `createdBy`.

 + Response 200 (application/json)
     This is the standard response, if Extended Metadata is not requested: